-- A report of a serious physical assault of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of a sexual assault of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of sexual assault by a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of an abduction of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - High profile incidents identified by the IDHW as warranting investigation.
+- A report of a serious physical assault of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of a serious physical assault by a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of a sexual assault of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A report of sexual assault by a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - A homicide that is attributed to a member who was engaged in treatment at any level of care at the time of the homicide, or within the previous 60 calendar days (also defined as a sentinel event). - A report of an abduction of a member that occurred on an agency's premises or in the community at the time that the member was receiving treatment services at any level of care, including home-based services. - An instance of care ordered or provided for a member by someone impersonating a physician, nurse or other health care professional (also defined as a sentinel event). - High profile incidents identified by the IDHW as warranting investigation.

-Optum has a Sentinel Events Committee (SEC) to review Critical Incidents that meet Optum's definition of sentinel events.
-Optum Idaho has a Peer Review Committee (PRC) to review Critical Incidents that do not meet Optum's definition of sentinel event.
+Optum has a Sentinel Events Committee (SEC) to review Critical Incidents identified as having a Quality of Care concern and that meet Optum's definition of sentinel events.
+Optum Idaho has a Peer Review Committee (PRC) to review Critical Incidents identified as having a Quality of Care concern and that do not meet Optum's definition of sentinel event.
 The SEC and PRC make recommendations for improving patient care and safety, including recommendations that the Provider Quality Specialists conduct site audits and/or record reviews of providers in the Optum Idaho network as well as providers working under an accommodation agreement with Optum Idaho to provide services to members.
 The SEC and PRC may provide providers with written feedback related to observations made as a result of the review of the Critical Incident.
-Critical Incident Ad-hoc review is completed within 5 days from notification of incident.
+An internal Critical Incident Ad-hoc review is completed within 5 business days from notification of incident.

-Critical Incidents Performance Goal Q3 2017 Q4 2017 Q1 2018 Q2 2018 Q3 2018 Number of CI's Received NA 11 12 14 11 10 CI Ad-hoc Review: % completed within 5 business days from notification of incident 100% 100% 100% 100% 100% 100%
+Critical Incidents Performance Goal Q4 2017 Q1 2018 Q2 2018 Q3 2018 Q4 2018 Number of CI's Received NA 12 14 11 10 14 CI Ad-hoc Review: % completed within 5 business days from notification of incident 100% 100% 100% 100% 100% 100% highest number of Critical Incidents fell in the category of unexpected deaths.
+Of the 14 Critical Incidents reported, 9 (64.3%) were from unexpected deaths.

-Analysis: There were 10 Critical Incidents reported during Q3.
+Analysis: There were 14 Critical Incidents reported during Q4.
 The turnaround time for Ad-Hoc Committee review within 5 business days from notification of incident was met.
-The highest number of Critical Incidents fell in the category of unexpected deaths.
-Of the 10 Critical Incidents reported, 9 (90.0%) were from unexpected deaths.
+The